Emilio66/Emilio66.github.io/_posts/2018-02-09-How-to-set-up-personal-website-with-GitHub-and-Jeklly.md

+---
+layout: post
+title: "How to set up your personal website with GitHub Pages and Jekyll"

+categories: manual
+---
 ## How to set up your personal website with GitHub Pages and Jekyll

 As a newbie in computer science, I find it necessary to set up my personal website where I can record my knowledge, skills, tips, etc and share my experiences in the learning process.
 So here it is:)